-The training period of the Ignore group lent itself to testing another prediction of the Error 472 Averaging hypothesis.
-If a composite SPE was present during the training trials, we should observe a 473 'drift' away from the target, despite initial accurate performance (Mazzoni, 2006; Taylor and Ivry, 2011).
-474 A t-test against 0 produced a non-significant result (mean = 0.57° [-0.20°, 1.33°], $t{(11)} = 1.635$, p = 0.130, d 475 = 0.472).
-We were worried, however, that this measure would not be sufficiently sensitive to capture what 476 might be a transient effect (Taylor and Ivry, 2011).
-As a more sensitive alternative, we opted for a cluster 477 analysis, assessing if there were any consecutive cycles with significant drift.
-This approach identified a 478 significant cluster of two consecutive cycles (training cycles 10 and 11) in which the mean hand angle 479 was greater than 0° (mean = 1.95° [1.09° , 2.81°], $t{(11)} = 4.992$, p = 4.076e-4, d = 1.441).
-While this small 480 cluster is in the expected direction, it is very small and of shorter duration than that observed in previous 481 studies (e.g., a 15° drift that lasts for about 80-100 trials, see Taylor & Ivry [2011]).
-Thus, if there was any 482 implicit adaptation in the ignore group, it was very limited.
-483
+The training period of the ignore group lent itself to testing another prediction of the error averaging hypothesis.
+If a composite SPE was present during the training trials, we should observe a "drift" away from the target, despite initial accurate performance (Taylor & Ivry, 2011; Mazzoni & Krakauer, 2006).
+A t test against 0 produced a nonsignificant result (mean = 0.57° [-0.20° , 1.33°], t(11) =1.635, p = .130, d = 0.472).
+We were worried, however, that this measure would not be sufficiently sensitive to capture what might be a transient effect (Taylor & Ivry, 2011).
+As a more sensitive alternative, we opted for a cluster analysis, assessing if there were any consecutive cycles with significant drift.
+This approach identified a significant cluster of two consecutive cycles (Training Cycles 10 and 11) in which the mean hand angle was greater than 0° $(\text{mean} = 1.95^{\circ} [1.09^{\circ}, 2.81^{\circ}], t(11) = 4.992, p = 4.076e - 4,$ d = 1.441).
+Although this small cluster is in the expected direction, it is very small and of shorter duration than that observed in previous studies (e.g., a 15° drift that lasts for about 80-100 trials; see Taylor & Ivry, 2011).
+Thus, if there was any implicit adaptation in the ignore group, it was very limited.

-Overall, the results rule out the Error Averaging model and are consistent with the Relevant Error model: Significant aftereffects were observed when the task-relevant cursor was offset 45° from the hand position during the Training block, either because we imposed a perturbation or altered the instructions.
-Moreover, the results from the Ignore group, as well as the similarities between the Compensate and the Three Cursor group, suggest there is minimal, or no specific influence from the distractor cursors.
-Rather, the presence of the distractors appears to have a non-specific attenuation effect on adaptation to the taskrelevant cursor.
+Overall, the results rule out the error averaging model and are consistent with the relevant error model: Significant aftereffects were observed when the task-relevant cursor was offset 45° from the hand position during the training block, either because we imposed a perturbation or altered the instructions.
+Moreover, the results from the ignore group, as well as the similarities between the compensate and the three cursor group, suggest there is minimal or no specific influence from the distractor cursors.
+Rather, the presence of the distractors appears to have a nonspecific attenuation effect on adaptation to the taskrelevant cursor.